A review from the PDE viewpoint of Hamilton-Jacobi-Bellman Equations Arising in Optimal Control with Vectorial Cost: Stochastic Optimal Control and Hamilton-Jacobi-Bellman PDE

 In this section we extend the ideas of Section \ref{section3} to the stochastic case.
 For the rudimentary facts of the theory of SDEs needed in this paper we refer to Evans \cite{E2}.
 We consider now the case of optimal control of the system of stochastic differential equation \beq \left\{

 \right. \eeq where we use the same notation as in Section \ref{section3}.
-The extra ingredients now are $W(s)$ which is an $n$ dimensional Wiener process over a stochastic basis and $\sigma:\R^n \times A \larrow \R^n$ which is a continuous map.
+The extra ingredients now are $W(s)$ which is an $m$ dimensional system of independent Wiener processes and $\sigma:\R^n \times A \larrow \R^{n\times m}$ which is a continuous map.
 In the stochastic case, the flow map $\chi$ has to be interpreted as a stochastic process.
-This process is defined over a \emph{probablility space} which is a triple $(\R^n, \cA, P)$, with $\cA$ a $\sigma$--algebra of subsets of $\R^n$ and $P$ a probability measure over $\R^n$.
+This process is defined over a \emph{probability space} which is a triple $(\R^n, \cA, P)$, with $\cA$ a $\sigma$--algebra of subsets of $\R^n$ and $P$ a probability measure over $\R^n$.

 The stochastic process $\chi$ is said to solve the stochastic differential equation (\ref{eq:sde}) if